md-ratul-gazi/knowledge-cafe-module-42/README.md

-# Ans:Here given Some project features in Course Registration:
+# Ans: Here given Some project features in Course Registration:

 - Course Selection: Users can select courses by clicking the "Select" button, which adds the chosen course to their enrollment list.